hk-speedrunning/HK-Rules/route-notes/Any% (1.4.3.2+ Spore Shroom／Deepnest).md

 ## Lumafly Lantern
 - head up to Lurien without getting rewards
 - kill Lurien
-- head back down, pick up geo chest and seal, head down and left to bridge
+- head back down, pick up geo chest and seal, head down to the bottom of Spire
+- go left, open fountain lever and talk to Lemm
+- keep going left into rafters
+- do your favourite flavour of rafters skip, pickup rafters seal
-- head down, talk to Lemm outside fountain, then sell to him (+1100)
+- head right and sell to Lemm (+1100)
 - head back right to King’s Station (you want about 2320 geo by now, which you can reach by killing the enemies below Spire or by the fountain lever; shouldn’t be much below that number, the rest of your geo comes from devouts)
 - open King’s Station, lookdown/firebell to get stag earlier, stag to Dirtmouth
 - open Dirtmouth stag lever, bench, head to Sly and buy Lantern